zanata/zanata.github.io/_posts/2001-01-05-importing-projects.md

 - migrating to Zanata
 ---

 This document will provide help when importing or migrating projects into Zanata from other translation platforms.
-You should already have an account created on the Zanata instance you will migrate to.
+You need a user account on the Zanata instance you will migrate to.

 ## Create a project in Zanata